 You can start your day off right with a legit breakfast in Telliskivi.
-If you’re an early-bird, Reval Cafe is your spot for breakfast from 8 AM.
-Otherwise, get your juices flowing with pastries at Fika, the tried-and-true favourites at the bookstore-cafe hybrid Rahva Raamat, or a full spread with vegan-friendly options at neighbourhood legend F-Hoone.
+Reval Cafe offers coffees, fresh-baked pastries, cakes, and cold and hot dishes.
+Neighbouring cafe Fika serves up speciality coffee, fresh baked goods, and healthy bites.
+Or have the tried-and-true favourites at bookstore-cafe hybrid Rahva Raamat, or a full spread with vegan-friendly options at neighbourhood legend F-Hoone.

 When lunchtime rolls around, check out Ülo.
 With its largely plant-based menu and dazzling mid-century interiors, it’s as much a feast for the eyes as it is for the stomach.
 Lendav Taldrik is a beloved take on modern Indian cuisine, and if you just want it all, take a walk through the dozens of street food stalls in and around the Balti Jaama Market.
 Then, wash it down with a scoop or two at La Muu, Estonia’s premier maker of organic ice cream.